International Workshop on

 Experiences in applying collaborative technologies to emergency responses or exercises

 Instructions for Authors:

-Submit a PDF copy of your full manuscript via via the Workshop submission Web page at https://www.easychair.org/conferences/?conf=erdm2012.
+Submit a PDF copy of your full manuscript via email to Connie White at email@example.com .

-Only PDF files will be accepted, uploaded to the workshop link above.
+Only PDF files will be accepted.
 Each paper will receive a minimum of three reviews.
 Papers will be selected based on their originality, relevance, contributions, technical clarity and presentation.
 Submission implies the willingness of at least one of the authors to register and present the paper, if accepted.
 Authors of accepted papers must guarantee that their papers will be registered and presented at the workshop.

 Accepted papers will be published in the Conference proceedings.
-Instructions for final manuscript format and requirements will be posted on the CTS 2012 web site later.
+Instructions for final manuscript format and requirements will be posted on the CTS 2013 web site.
 It is our intent to have the proceedings formally published in hard and soft copies and be available at the time of the conference.
-The proceedings is projected to be included in the IEEE Digital Library and indexed accordingly.
+The proceedings is projected to be included in the IEEE Digital Library and indexed by major indexing services accordingly.

 If you have any questions about paper submission or the workshop, please contact the workshop organizers.